 – CPSC Consumer Product Safety Commision

 This increased focus on the subject has been especially visible over recent years.

-Proof of the increased awareness about protection from rotational motion is the fact that certain consumer tests have started including protection from angled impacts in their methods of comparing different helmets.
-Folksam, the Swedish insurance company, which conducts an annual test of bicycle helmets, started to include protection from angled impacts to the head in their evaluation in 2012.
-In addition, Consumer Report, a non-profit-making organization based in the US that conducts tests and comparisons, started to include angled impacts to the head in their bicycle helmet tests during 2016.
-These comparative consumer studies have been supplemented by scientific publications where, for instance, a research team from the Vehicle Safety Institute at the Graz University of Technology, Austria, has compared six bicycle helmets (one fitted with MIPS BPS) and conducted tests including measurements of rotational motion that have been transmitted to the brain.
+Proof of the increased awareness about protection from rotational motion is the fact that certain consumer tests have started including protection from angled impacts in their methods of comparing different helmets for example the American test insitute, Virginia Tech.
+Folksam and Länsförsäkringar, Swedish insurance companies, which conducts annual tests of bicycle helmets, started to include protection from angled impacts to the head in their evaluation in 2012.